 Starting medical school is a very exciting time and we strive to provide a quality orientation program that helps you become familiar with our campus and our community.
 The Office of Medical Student Education coordinates a week-long Orientation

-program which begins on Monday, August 10 and runs through August 14.
-Orientation is an essential part of your successful transition to medical school and is a credit-bearing course; therefore, attendance for the entire orientation is essential and mandatory.
+course which begins on Monday, August 10 and runs through August 14.
+Orientation is an essential part of your successful transition to medical school and is a credit-bearing course; therefore, participation during the entire orientation is required.

 - Understand how to locate and utilize services and resources provided by the Office of Medical Student Education, the College of Medicine, UVM and the community

-- Obtain technology and undergo training in software tools that will enable access and utilization of the curriculum content
+- Use computer and software tools to enable access and utilization of the curriculum content

 Student dress should be business casual for Orientation.
 You can read more about what entails business casual attire in the Medical Student Handbook.